Avon Fire and Rescue Service: Performance

-In 2018/2019, every fire and rescue service in England and Wales was subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
-Another cycle of inspections was carried out starting in 2021.The inspections investigate how well the service performs in each of three areas.
-On a scale of outstanding, good, requires improvement and inadequate, Avon Fire and Rescue Service was rated as follows:
+Every fire and rescue service in England and Wales is subjected to a periodic statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).

+As of January 2023, the HMICFRS have discontinued the three key categories and now grade on 11 key areas instead.
+Each is rated on a five-point scale of outstanding, good, adequate, requires improvement and inadequate.

 Criticisms

 Discrimination in recruitment

 In 2009, it emerged that the service had banned white males from four out of five of its recruitment workshops, with two only open to ethnic minorities and two for females only.
 The practice was criticised as illegal and divisive, with MP Philip Davies noting "the only way we are ever going to have complete equality in the job market is to give people jobs based on merit, regardless of their race, religion, or sexual orientation".
 He questioned "how would people react if women and black people were banned from an open day?".
 The Bristol charity Support Against Racist Incidents similarly criticised the practice, arguing that there "has to be a level playing field; that's the law".